 How to tie an Albright Knot

-Take the tag end of your heavier line and bend it to make a loop by folding the line towards you.
-Then take the lighter line and push the tag end down into the loop of the heavier line and out and over it.
+Take the end of your heavier line and make a loop by folding the line towards you.
+Next, push the end of the lighter line down into the loop of the heavier line and out and over it.

-Now you need to maintain tension on the heavy line and grip the lighter line a little above the loop so you can wrap back down towards the main part of the lighter line.
-Once you’re ready, start wrapping the lighter fishing line around the now doubled heavier line.
+Maintain the tension on the heavy line and grip the lighter line a bit above the loop.
+Start wrapping the lighter fishing line around the now doubled heavier line.
 Aim for around 10 tight wraps to prevent slippage.

-After you’ve done 10 turns with the lighter line, put the line through the loop so the tag end leaves the loop the same way it came in.
-If you put the line the opposite way through the loop the knot will slip when you’re hooked up to a fish.
+Once you’ve done your 10 turns with the lighter line, pass the line through the loop in the same direction it came in.
+This is critical because if you thread it the opposite way, the knot will slip when you’re hooked up to a fish.

-Pull both of the lines and their stage ends in opposite directions and watch as the coils meet to make a tidy Albright knot.
+Pull both the lines and their ends in opposite directions and watch as the coils meet to form a neat Albright knot.

-Now pull tight on both lines to tighten the knot as much as possible before you trim.
-If you don’t tighten the knot, one tag end could slip and the knot will unravel.
+Tighten the knot on both lines as much as possible before trimming.
+If you don’t tighten the knot, one end could slip and the knot will unravel.
 After you’re satisfied with the knot, trim each end.
 Congratulations, you’ve successfully tied an Albright knot!

 How strong is the Albright knot?